Smooth Sampling-Based Model Predictive Control Using Deterministic Samples: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of the proposed \ac{dsMPPI} algorithm and the novel permutation variation scheme.
 We compare these contributions against our previous work, \ac{dsCEM} \citep{arXiv25_Walker}, and standard \ac{MPPI} \citep{williamsInformationtheoretic2018}.
 Additionally, we perform an ablation study using a random sampling variant of our proposed \ac{dsMPPI} algorithm, denoted as \emph{\acs{MPPI Iterative}\acused{MPPI Iterative}}, to isolate the benefits of deterministic sampling.
-We conduct experiments on the cart-pole swing-up task and the truck backer-upper task.
+We conduct experiments on the cart-pole swing-up and the truck backer-upper tasks.
 For both tasks, quadratic stage cost functions of the form $g_n(\vx_n, u_n) = (\vx_n - \vx_{\mathrm{g}})\T \mQ (\vx_n - \vx_{\mathrm{g}}) + \vu_n\T \mR \vu$ are used, where $\vx_{\mathrm{g}}$ is the goal state, and $\mQ$ and $\mR$ are state and control weights, respectively.
 The terminal cost function is set to $g_{\horizon}(\vx_{k+\horizon}) = (\vx_{k+\horizon} - \vx_{\mathrm{g}})\T \mQ_{\horizon} (\vx_{k+\horizon} - \vx_{\mathrm{g}})$.
 The task-specific parameters are summarized in \cref{tab:task_parameters}.

 We evaluate controller performance using cumulative cost and control input smoothness.
 The cumulative cost is the sum of stage costs $g_k(\vx_k, \vu_k)$ over the entire simulation.
-The smoothness is measured using $\sum_{k=1}^{T-1} \| \vu_{k} - \vu_{k-1} \|^2 $ \citep{powerLearningGeneralizableTrajectory2024}, where a lower value indicates a smoother trajectory.
+As in \citep{arXiv25_Walker}, the smoothness is measured using $\sum_{k=1}^{T-1} \| \vu_{k} - \vu_{k-1} \|^2 $, where a lower value indicates a smoother trajectory.
 Since smoothness near the goal state is particularly important to avoid oscillations around the set point, we also report the smoothness measure restricted to the second half of the trajectory (time steps $\lceil\nicefrac{T}{2}\rceil$ to $T-1$), denoted as \emph{settled smoothness}.
-Each experiment uses sample sizes ranging from \num{20} to \num{300}, and each experiment is repeated \num{100} times using different random seeds for randomly sampling the initial states.
+Each experiment uses sample sizes ranging from \num{20} to \num{300}, and each experiment is repeated \num{100} times with different random seeds to randomly sample the initial states.
 The median and interquartile range per setting are reported.